 Select the text you want to change, click Format, click Paragraph styles, choose Title, and click Apply 'text style'.

 Creating a title in Google Sheets is an essential skill for organizing your data.
-Sourcetable makes answering these questions simple and intuitive.
+Sourcetable makes this process simpler by letting you interact with an AI chatbot instead of learning complex functions.